gnolang/gno/docs/how-to-guides/creating-grc20.md

 	}
 }
 ```

-Detailing what is happening in the above code:
-- Calling the `TotalSupply` method would return the total number of tokens minted.
-- Calling the `BalanceOf` method would return the total balance of an account.
-- Calling the `Allowance` method would set an account as an allowed spender to
-serve on behalf of the owner.
-- Calling the `transfer` method transfers a configurable amount of token
-from the calling account to another account, either owned or unowned.
-- Calling the `Approve` method approves a calling account to spend a
-configurable amount of token(s) on behalf of the token owner.
-- Calling the `TransferFrom` method transfers a configurable amount of
-token from an account that granted approval to another account, either owned or unowned.
-- Calling the `Mint` method creates a configurable number of tokens by
-the administrator.
-- Calling the `Burn` method destroys a configurable number of tokens by
+Calling the `Render` method returns a general render of the GRC20 realm, or
-the administrator.
-- Calling the `Render` method returns a user's `balance` as a formatted
+if given a specific address, the user's `balance` as a formatted string.
-string.
-Learn more about the `Render`
-  method and how it's used [here](../concepts/realms.md).
-- Lastly, we provide a local function designed to verify that the calling account is
-indeed the owner; it triggers a panic if this is not the case.
-This critical function acts
-as a safeguard to prevent unauthorized actions by non-administrators.

-You can view the full code on [this Playground link](https://play.gno.land/p/1UXqufodX6f).
+You can view the full code on [this Playground link](https://play.gno.land/p/km7Ja6WDQoL).

 ## Conclusion
 That's it 🎉

 You have successfully built a simple GRC20 Realm that is ready to be deployed on the Gno chain and called by users.